 Ultimately advisors and TPAs are totally separate entities and your plan may benefit from having both.
 However, a full-service advisor will proactively perform many of the administrative tasks that normally would be handled by a TPA.
 This is especially true of bundled solutions where the recordkeeper acts as a buffer between you and the TPA.
 When plan sponsors need help administering their plan, they typically evaluate advisors rather than TPAs.
 This makes a lot of sense so long as you’re able to find an advisor with expertise (not just a private wealth advisor who is offering to manage your plan!) who will act as a fiduciary.

 If you’re wondering if an advisor is right for your plan, here are four potential reasons to help you evaluate the potential benefit.
-At ForUsAll, we leverage technology and our founder’s retirement plan expertise (having managed $50b for Fortune 500 employees) to automate many of the day-to-day responsibilities that a TPA might take on, as well to provide strategic advice to improve your plan.
-Talk to us today about lowering your fees, reducing your liability, and boosting employee satisfaction.
+At ForUsAll, we leverage technology and our founder’s retirement plan expertise to automate many of the day-to-day responsibilities that a TPA might take on.
+Schedule a quick 10-minute demo of our solution today.